jess-smith49/social-network/README.md

 ## Description
 The application is the backend for a social network API.
 It allows a user to enter a username and email, add thoughts, friends, and reactions.

 ## Technologies
-The technologies used in this social-network API are mongodb/monggoose, express.js, node.js and javascript.
+The technologies used in this social-network API are MongoDB/Mongoose, Express.js, Node.js and JavaScript.
+This was created using VSCode and testing the routes in Insomnia core.

 ## Future Development